JuliaLogging/LoggingExtras.jl/README.md

 The `TeeLogger`, the `TransformerLogger`, 3 types of filtered logger, and the `FileLogger`.
 All of them just wrap existing loggers.
  - The `TeeLogger` sends the logs to multiple different loggers.
+ - The `FirstMatchLogger` also sends the logs to multiple different loggers but to only at most one logger for each log.
  - The `TransformerLogger` applies a function to modify log messages before passing them on.
  - The 3 filter loggers are used to control if a message is written or not
      - The `MinLevelLogger` only allowes messages to pass that are above a given level of severity